 A cover of a duct opening, often rectangular, containing multiple parallel slots through which air may be delivered or withdrawn from a ventilated space.
 The grille directs the airflow in a particular direction and prevents the passage of large items.

 A heating coil is the part of the system that converts electricity to heat.
-Electricity is ran through a specially designed wire that glows hot and air is then blown over it producing warm air.
+Electricity is running through a specially designed wire that glows hot and the air is then blown over it producing warm air.

 A heat pump is very similar to a condenser; however, when there is a call for heat it reverses the refrigerant flow and produces a hot indoor coil rather than a cold.